fbpx

 What is the average number of years of work experience for admission to Cornell Johnson's MBA program? (or, What is the average age of a Cornell Johnson student?)

-The average number of years of work experience among students in Cornell Johnson's Two-Year MBA program is 5.5 years.
-The average age of a Cornell Johnson Two-Year MBA student is 29 years.
+The average number of years of work experience among students in Cornell Johnson's Two-Year MBA program is 5.4 years.

 What is the average starting salary for graduates of the Cornell Johnson MBA program?